Next-Generation GPU Rendering in the Browser

 Feature Detection and Fallback

 Check for WebGPU support and fall back to WebGL.
+Global WebGPU support sits at roughly 70 to 80 percent of browsers as of early 2026, so a production application still can't assume every visitor has it.
 Three.js abstracts most differences between the two renderers.
 Standard materials (MeshStandardMaterial, MeshPhysicalMaterial), lights, shadows, and camera controls work identically on both.
 The same scene graph renders on either renderer without code changes.

 Detection pattern: const renderer = navigator.gpu ? new WebGPURenderer({ canvas }) : new WebGLRenderer({ canvas }); Three.js handles the rest.
 Scene, camera, materials, and controls work across both renderers without changes.